a true story about loss & repair

 She Drew It All Morning.
 The Rain Took It First.

-Her whole morning.
-Washed off the driveway before a single person saw it.
-She kept dragging the chalk through the puddle, trying to push her sun back out of the gray.
+She's dragging chalk through a puddle, trying to push her washed-out sun back up out of the gray.

 the realization